Our Core Pillars of Governance

 Nice words, we know.
 But we also know that full commitment to these values is easier said than done.
 That's why we ensure we incorporate them into our management and activities at all levels.
 Here's how:

 - We commit as individuals and as a team.
 From the moment of engagement, our staff are oriented in our policies, values and our working ethos.
-That includes a comprehensive understanding of the expectations of the organisation and a commitment to ethical conduct, mutual respect, tolerance and protection of human rights, respect for accepted principles of animal welfare.
+That includes a comprehensive understanding of the expectations of the organisation and a commitment to ethical conduct, mutual respect, tolerance and protection of human rights, and respect for accepted principles of animal welfare.

 - We understand the importance of working as a cohesive team.
 We foster an environment in which we value each other and understand our strengths and idiosyncrasies.
 We understand and commit to the RPC corporate mission and we value the various pathways to achieving our goals.